rugk/xenforo-threema-gateway/doc/2faMethods.md

 By acknowledging a message the client creates an authenticated and end-to-end-encrypted message stating that the previously received message ID (and therefore the message) has been acknowledged.
 As the message asks the question whether to allow login this is a cryptographic proof of the users decicion and can therefore be validated by the server.

 The security mostly depends on how the user can estimate the vadility of the login request.
 An attacker could try to login at the same time and trick the user into acknowledging the wrong message.
-There is also the change that a user accidentially ackknowledges the wrong message by choosing the wrong button, which immediately and non-revokably allows the login.
+There is also the chance that a user accidentially ackknowledges the wrong message by choosing the wrong button, which immediately and non-revocably permits the login.